 If you are concerned about a promise of a legacy, which has not been fulfilled and you have acted to your financial detriment (as a result of an agreement that you thought was in place), our specialist inheritance dispute solicitors can advise you about your options.

-Contact us to arrange a free initial 30-minute telephone consultation.
+Contact us to arrange a telephone consultation or use the form below.